prayushapandey04/Challenge-1-UTA/README.md

 ## Description

-This project was as practice with the purpose of making websites more available for users.
+This project was a practice with the purpose of making websites more available for users.
 With the use of semantic HTML and clean CSS, this website has been refacotered into a more efficient and accesible site, especially for those who in need of assist.

 ## User Story